bazelbuild/tulsi/site/docs/faq.md

 So you'll want to `.gitignore` `.tulsiconf-user` files but otherwise the entire `.tulsiproj` bundle is encouraged to be revision controlled and shared across your team.

+# How can I run all of my tests in a single Xcode scheme?

+Tests can be grouped via Bazel's `test_suite` rule, with one small caveat.
+Tests that are not xctest-based (where the `xctest` attribute is set to the non-default `0`) must be run as standalone targets.
+When building the Xcode scheme for a `test_suite` rule, Tulsi will print a warning and ignore any non-xctest tests that are included in the suite.

 # Somebody asked me for a "full Xcode build log," where do I get that?